analysis-tools-dev/static-analysis/README.md

 - [Hopper](https://github.com/cuplv/hopper) :warning: — A static analysis tool written in scala for languages that run on JVM.

-- [Hound CI](https://houndci.com) :warning: — Comments on style violations in GitHub pull requests.
+- [Hound CI](https://houndci.com) — Comments on style violations in GitHub pull requests.
 Supports Coffeescript, Go, HAML, JavaScript, Ruby, SCSS and Swift.

-- [imhotep](https://github.com/justinabrahms/imhotep) :warning: — Comment on commits coming into your repository and check for syntactic errors and general lint warnings.
+- [imhotep](https://github.com/justinabrahms/imhotep) — Comment on commits coming into your repository and check for syntactic errors and general lint warnings.

-- [include-gardener](https://github.com/feddischson/include_gardener) :warning: — A multi-language static analyzer for C/C++/Obj-C/Python/Ruby to create a graph (in dot or graphml format) which shows all `#include` relations of a given set of files.
+- [include-gardener](https://github.com/feddischson/include_gardener) — A multi-language static analyzer for C/C++/Obj-C/Python/Ruby to create a graph (in dot or graphml format) which shows all `#include` relations of a given set of files.

 - [Infer](https://fbinfer.com) — A static analyzer for Java, C and Objective-C